 The preceding analysis gives the percent of vehicle overlap but does not directly give emissions overlap.
-To assess the emissions overlap, one must convert the Table 6 values to percent of emissions.
-This number is a maximum because the normal variability of emissions readings, particularly from high emitters9, has not been included in this analysis.
-Table 7 shows that identification of the 6.5% of the measurements that are in the top CO decile would identify an overall 43% of the total measured on-road CO.
-More efficiently, identification of the 1.7% of the measurements that are in the top decile for both CO and HC accounts for 25% of the total CO and 19% of the total on-road HC from these data.
+In order to assess the emissions overlap one must convert the Table 6 values to percent of emissions.
+Table 7 shows that identification of all measurements that are high emitting for CO would identify an overall 20% of HC and 3.4% of NO. More efficiently, identification of the 2.8% high CO and HC vehicles accounts for 32% of the total CO and 20% of the total on-road HC from these data.